 It usually begins with an area of skin becoming tender and discolored.
 Within a few hours, the telltale large blisters of noninfectious pus form.
 Eventually, these blisters turn brown and crusty.
 After they peel off, skin can appear shiny or scaly.

-Pustular psoriasis is not a typical skin rash.
-Visit a doctor if you notice unusual skin changes or if you have a rash, blister, or open sore that does not improve or worsens.
+Pustular psoriasis isn’t a typical skin rash.
+Visit a doctor if you notice unusual skin changes or if you have a rash, blister, or open sore that doesn’t improve or worsens.

-Von Zumbusch psoriasis (acute generalized pustular psoriasis) begins with painful areas of red skin.
-Pustules form within hours and dry up in a day or two.
-Von Zumbusch can recur in cycles, returning every few days or weeks.
-Von Zumbusch is rare in children, but when it does occur the outcome is better than when it appears in adults.
+von Zumbusch psoriasis can recur in cycles, returning every few days or weeks.
+It’s rare in children, but when it does occur the outcome is better than when it appears in adults.
 In children, the condition often improves without treatment.

 - severe itching

 Immediate medical care is necessary for this condition.
 Over time, von Zumbusch psoriasis can cause weight loss and exhaustion.

 Potential complications include hair and nail loss, secondary bacterial infection, and liver damage.
 If left untreated, it can lead to cardiorespiratory failure.

 Palmoplantar pustulosis (PPP)